whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/terminal/text-manipulation.md

 - sed -i -r "s|.*|$HOME/\0|" dir_list.txt add home directory and forward-slash at the start of every line
     - Since the value of '$HOME' itself contains forward-slash characters, we cannot use / as delimiter
     - Any character other than backslash or newline can be used as delimiter, for example | # ^ see this link for more info
     - \0 back-reference contains entire matched string

-### More sources:
+### More Sources:

 - [Sed basics](http://code.snipcademy.com/tutorials/shell-scripting/sed/introduction)
 - [Sed detailed tutorial](http://www.grymoire.com/Unix/Sed.html)